ShaileshRawat1403/sans_serif_sentiments/think-tank/README.md

         3.  **Legal Brief (Case Law):** "The court's ruling in *Roe v.
 Wade* established a constitutional right to privacy (410 U.S. 113 [1973]).
 This precedent directly applies to the defendant's claim regarding..."
             * **The Nuance:** This use of legal citation grounds the argument in established law and precedent.
 It provides clear, verifiable legal authority for the claims made in the brief.
         4.  **Policy Recommendation (White Paper):** "Our proposed policy aligns with recommendations from the World Health Organization (WHO, 'Global Health Report,' 2023), which advocates for increased public health funding to combat emerging infectious diseases."
-            * **The Nuance:** This uses external evidence to bolster policy recommendations.
+            * **The Nuance:** This use of external evidence to bolster policy recommendations.
 Citing a respected global authority lends significant weight to the proposal, increasing its chance of adoption.
         5.  **Press Release (Company Claims):** "Our new sustainable packaging reduces carbon emissions by 15%, as independently verified by GreenCert Labs (Verification Report #GCL2024-001)."
             * **The Nuance:** This use of citation for company claims builds public trust and transparency.
 It assures customers and regulators that environmental claims are backed by third-party verification.
     * **In Your Personal Life:**